 Doctors developed a belief that helmets would be essential to reduce cycling injuries.
 They lobbied for compulsory helmets, without trials to assess their effectiveness.

 Pressured by doctors, politicians set up a committee to introduce compulsory helmets.
-The committee prepared for compulsory helmet legislation without assessing its costs and benefits.
+The committee prepared for compulsory helmet legislation without assessing side-effects.

 In 1988, the largest ever cycling casualty study concluded: